-Little Shop of Horrors performances will run at the Cresson Lake Playhouse July 21-25 and July 28-August 1 at 7:30 pm and Sunday, July 26 at 2:00 pm.
-Tickets for these performances will be $10, $14 or $18 each and can be reserved online at www.cressonlake.com or by calling Cresson Lake Playhouse at 814-472-4333.
+Performances for the general public will be held August 27 – September 5.
+Evening show times begin at 7:30 p.m. and the matinee on Sunday, August 30 is at 2 p.m.
+Tickets for these performances will be $10, $14 or $18 each and can be reserved online or by calling Cresson Lake Playhouse at 814-472-4333.

 The staff, administration and patrons of Cresson Lake Playhouse are continually amazed at the incredible talent shown by the young people in our local communities.
 We love to cultivate and highlight this talent as much as possible.
 To that end, CLP is offering a new performing opportunity to children ages 8-14 in the form of a talent show.
 Young actors, singers, instrumental musicians and dancers are invited to perform at this incredible evening of talent called Kidz Rule.

-The first performance will be held August 13 at 7:00 pm with a rehearsal on August 12 at 6:00 pm.
-The second performance will be August 15 at 7:00 pm with a rehearsal on August 14 at 6:00 pm.
+The first-ever Kidz Rule will be held at the barn theatre on October 14 at 7:00 pm with a rehearsal on October 13 at 6:00 pm.
 Participants will be expected to sell 10 tickets to their scheduled performance.

 Slots will fill quickly and performance opportunities will be given to the first 30 respondents.
 Call 814-472-4333 to register your child for this unique opportunity.
 Please be prepared to give their name, address, preference of performance date and type of talent to be performed when registering.
 Any inquiries can be directed to the CLP office at 814-472-4333 or the CLP e-mail at email@example.com.

 To make a donation in memory of Eleanor Lantzy, please click the button below.
 When you reach the appropriate screen, just select “In memory of” and type in her name.